zebaQureshi/zebaQureshi/README.md

 - 👋 Hi, I’m Zeba Qureshi
-- 👀 I’m interested in python, data science and java.
-I am interested for SDE2 roles within or outside India.
+- 👀 I’m interested in java, python, sql, and any new technology.
+I am interested for SDE2 or senior sde roles within or outside India.
-- 🌱 I’m currently learning advanced Spring.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 My skillset includes Java, Python, Spring, SpringBoot, Microservices, SQL, PL/SQL.
 - 📫 How to reach me: Linked in : Zeba Qureshi

 <!---